mascarock/sentiplus/README.md

 ---
 Sentiplus - a Classifier for twitter sentiment analysis.

-Note: this software is documentend and written in italian.
+Note: this software is documented and written in italian.

 If you want a translation or explanation please MP me